nrcrast/DbdPerkTool/docs/index.md

 ## Limitations/Future Dev
 * No Char Portrait only packs right now.
 Those will be added as a new tab in the future.
 If you have Char Portraits included with your icon pack, that's OK though.
-* Add search/filtering to pack page
-* Add sorting to pack page.
-Currently packs are only sorted by popularity.
 * Create fancier header images to show status/items as well.
-* Expand/Contract Icon Packs to save space

 Feel free to fork and hit me with a PR!